braze-inc/braze-docs/_docs/_user_guide/personalization_and_dynamic_content/liquid/liquid_use_cases/time_zones.md

 ## Send Different Messages Based on Time of Day in a User's Local Time Zone

-**Goal:** Send a message only during a certain time period, based on the user's local time zone.
+This use case will display a message if a user's current time falls outside a set window.

 For example, you may want to tell a user about a time sensitive opportunity that depends on the time of day.

 {% raw %}